 For the first time in ODOT's history, the agency is applying a diversity plan to a mega-project.
-From capacity building to a mentor-protege program and anti-harassment policies, the Diversity and Subcontracting Plan includes strategies to boost contracting opportunities for Disadvantaged Business Enterprises (DBEs) and expand the availability of diverse workers on the project.
-With support and development from the Community Oversight Advisory Committee, this Plan was adopted in February 2022.
+From capacity building to a mentor-protege program and anti-harassment policies, the Diversity and Subcontracting Plan includes strategies to boost contracting opportunities for Disadvantaged Business Enterprises (DBEs) and expand the availability of diverse workers on the Project.
+With support and development from the Community Oversight Advisory Committee, this diversity plan was adopted in February 2022.

-With more than \$250 million in DBE contracting opportunities, new businesses with small cash flow and little to no experience working with ODOT will soon build capacity and strengthen their sustainability by training and employing local journeyman and journeywomen.
-There are 3 to 5 Mini Construction

-Manager/ General Contractor prime, mentoring and capacity building opportunities for DBEs.
-Long-term projects like these offer career stability and opportunities to learn new skills.
+With more than \$250 million in DBE contracting opportunities available as a result of the Project, new businesses with small cash flow and little to no experience working with ODOT will soon build capacity and strengthen their sustainability by training and employing local journeyman and journeywomen.
+There are 3 to 5 Mini Construction Manager/General Contractor prime, mentoring and capacity-building opportunities for DBEs.
+Long-term projects like the I-5 Rose Quarter Improvement Project offer career stability and opportunities to learn new skills.

-16. Who is involved in shaping the project?
+16. Who is involved in shaping the Project?

-Advisory committees oversee and provide direction for the project.
+Advisory committees oversee and provide direction for the Project.
 Committee members' expertise reflects diverse professional backgrounds, including minority-owned firms, advocacy groups, workforce development organizations, industry associations and community-based organizations.
-Members are leaders and volunteers with strong ties to historic Albina with a wide array of civic and community interests.
+Members are leaders and volunteers with strong ties to the historic Albina community with a wide array of civic and community interests.
 All members are recognized for advocating for people, particularly people of color and other diverse groups.